Facial Action Unit Detection via Adaptive Attention and Relation: Related Work

-\textbf{Region Learning Based AU Detection.} Current AU detection methods often crop square regions or apply regional attentions to extract AU representations.
-Since facial landmarks can predefine rough locations of AUs based on prior knowledge, Zhao \etal~\cite{zhao2016joint} selected regions centered at certain landmarks to extract scale-invariant feature transform (SIFT)~\cite{lowe1999object} features for each AU.
+Current AU detection methods often crop square regions or employ regional attentions to extract correlated features.
+Since facial landmarks can predefine the locations of AUs via prior knowledge, Zhao \etal~\cite{zhao2016joint} selected regions centered at certain landmarks to extract scale-invariant feature transform (SIFT)~\cite{lowe1999object} features for each AU.
 Instead of selecting predefined regions, Zhao \etal~\cite{zhao2016deep} uniformly partitioned a feature map into local regions, and applied independent convolutional filters to process each local region.
-Corneanu \etal~\cite{corneanu2018deep} utilized an independent convolutional network to extract a feature from each predefined image patch, while Li \etal~\cite{li2019semantic} first used a convolutional network over the input image to extract a global feature map and then process each cropped feature from the global feature map.
-These methods treat each position in the cropped region with the same importance, which may lose significant information.
+Liu \etal~\cite{liu2020relation} utilized an independent convolutional network to extract a feature from each predefined image patch, while Li \etal~\cite{li2019semantic} first used a convolutional network over the input image to extract a global feature map and then processed the features cropped from the global feature map.
+Ma \etal~\cite{ma2019r} predefined the bounding box of each AU, and integrated the typical objection detection task into AU recognition.
+These methods treat each position in the cropped region with the same importance, which may discard significant information during the feature learning.